Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 Initialize a Git Project (Mandatory for Torizon OS)

-Revision control is something that one must use during modern software development.
-We recommend Git for meta layers.
+We recommend using git for version controlling your meta layers.
 Inside your new layer directory, run:

 $ git init